- Funding Programme

-The Commission supports the creation of the hub that will enable Austria, Belgium and Slovenia and project promoters to navigate through the various programmes and funding instruments in order to identify how they could best use EU support.
+The Commission supports the creation of a hub that will enable Austria, Belgium and Slovenia and project promoters to navigate through the various programmes and funding instruments in order to identify how they could best use EU support.
 It will also provide networking, knowledge sharing and guidance and resources services, as well as targeted services to build the capacity of public authorities for reform design and implementation and project promoters for the planning, development and implementation of large-scale health system transformation projects.

-Council Conclusions of the Slovenian Presidency, Resolution of the European Parliament on Cohesion policy as an instrument to reduce health care disparities, G20 Rome Declaration of 21 May 2021, National Recovery and Resilience Plans, National Operational Programs
+Council Conclusions of the Slovenian Presidency, Resolution of the European Parliament on Cohesion policy as an instrument to reduce health care disparities, G20 Rome Declaration of 21 May 2021, National Recovery and Resilience Plans, National Operational Programs.

 Support to be delivered

 This project is a joint initiative aiming to address three Member States’ needs (Austria, Belgium and Slovenia) in reaching EU funding available for improving the quality of health systems, and in effectively advocating at national and EU level for additional resources for health investment, while ensuring synergies and mutual learning between the Member States.

 The project is structured around two work streams: